Chapter 8 : Carnival

 Hermione smiled widely and followed her friends towards the closest game.

-As it turned out, Ron was quite good at Muggle carnival games, whereas Ginny was a complete failure.
-Harry made her feel better about it by winning a few games in her honor though, and giving the simple prizes he won to his girlfriend.
+As it turned out, Ron was quite good at Muggle carnival games, whereas Ginny was terrible.
+Harry made her feel better about it by winning a few games in her honor and giving her the simple prizes he won.

-“I’ll see you guys later,” he said, grinning lopsidedly and loping off into the crowd.
+“I’ll see you all later,” he said, grinning lopsidedly and loping off into the crowd.

 “This really is incredible, Hermione,” Harry insisted as they made their way to the corner of the room to gather refreshments.
 “I know everyone’s saying it, but you went above and beyond.”